Şile

 Şile is a municipality and district of Istanbul Province, Turkey.
 Its area is 800 km^{2}, and its population is 43,464 (2022).
 Bordering Şile is the province of Kocaeli (districts of Gebze, Körfez, Derince, Kandıra) to the east and south, and Istanbul districts of Pendik to the south, Çekmeköy to the southwest, and Beykoz to the west.
 The popular resort town Ağva is also a part of Şile.
 However, between June and September, the population rapidly increases because of the many residents of Istanbul who have summer houses in Şile.

 History

 The word şile means marjoram in Turkish.
 The word's etymology is said to be Greek.

+In the Byzantine period, Şile was known as Chele (Greek: Χηλή), a fortified harbor town on the Black Sea coast of Bithynia.
+The Greek name may derive from khēlē (χηλή), (Also spelled Xêlai or Xêlaita), meaning "claw" or metaphorically (“small breakwater” / “little claw-shaped harbor”).

 There has been a fishing village here since 700 BC and a lighthouse since the Ottoman period.
 According to the Ottoman General Census of 1881/82-1893, the kaza of Şile had a total population of 16.770, consisting of 10.314 Muslims, 6.447 Greeks, 3 Armenians and 6 foreign citizens.
 The boundaries of Şile were expanded by the addition of the village of Esenceli from Beykoz district in 1989.